elenalu19/Airplane_Accident_Analysis_2000-2024/README.md

 * **Data Visualization:** Tableau

+## Recommendations
+Based on the findings from this analysis, the following recommendations are suggested to enhance aviation safety:

+* **Pilot Manning and Training**: Consider adding an extra pilot or co-pilot for flights with pilots whose experience falls within the identified high-incident ranges.
+Implement mandatory "mid-career" refresher courses and advanced training programs for pilots to mitigate risks in specific experience ranges.
+Strengthen training protocols for pilots transitioning to new aircraft types to ensure more supervised experience before solo operation.

+* **Air Traffic Controller Incentives**: Offer incentives like higher salaries and better facilities to attract and retain air traffic controllers in high-accident regions.

+* **Technology & Infrastructure Improvements in Hotspots**: Advocate for new technologies and infrastructure improvements in hotspots to help mitigate risks from harsh weather and complex terrain.

 ## Future Expansion
 To provide a more comprehensive and contextual analysis, a future expansion of this project could focus on normalizing the accident data.
 This would involve accounting for the total number of flights and the size of each operator's fleet to calculate accident rates rather than just raw accident numbers.